telvarost/OldAndOrnate-StationAPI/README.md

 # Old and Ornate
 Mod now works on Multiplayer with GlassConfigAPI version 3.0+ used to sync configs!

-### Features
+### Adobe Features
-* Adds adobe blocks and recipes (ported from mod archive)
+Adds adobe blocks, recipes, and terrain generation (ported from mod archive and enhanced with configs)
 * Adobe (dirt/soil)
   * Special soil type that allows most plants to be planted on it, but doesn't allow them to grow
   * 4 crafting recipe choices (defaults to using new recipe):
     * Disable the crafting recipe
     * Old: Craft 1 Dirt -> Get 1 Adobe
     * New: Craft 1 Dirt and 1 Sand -> Get 2 Adobe
     * Realism: Craft 1 Dirt, 1 Sand, 1 Wheat, and 1 Water Bucket -> Get 4 Adobe
       * Water bucket is not consumed on craft
 * Adobe Brick
   * Item used to craft adobe bricks
   * 3 crafting recipe choices (defaults to using new recipe):
     * Disable the crafting recipe
     * Old: Craft 4 Adobe in a square
     * New: Smelt 1 Adobe
 * Adobe Bricks
   * Weaker brick block
   * 2 crafting recipe choices (default crafting recipe enabled):
     * Disable the crafting recipe
     * Craft 4 Adobe Brick in a square
 * Special config to generate adobe lakebeds in savanna biomes (default enabled)
   * Also, lowers normal lake spawn chance in savannas (effectively swapping some water lakes for dry adobe lakebeds)
 * Special config that tweaks adobe/adobe bricks mining speed (default enabled)
   * Makes Adobe mine slower than dirt (and slower than the old mod)
   * Makes Adobe Bricks mine faster than stone (and faster than the old mod)

+### Star Flower Features
-* Adds star flower block and terrain generation (ported from mod archive)
+Adds star flower block, recipes, and terrain generation (ported from mod archive and enhanced with configs)
 * Star Flower
   * Flower that glows faintly
   * Craft 1 glowstone dust with 1 dandelion to get 1 star flower (recipe enabled by default)
   * Craft 1 star flower to get 2 lime dye (recipe enabled by default)
   * Special config to limit terrain generation to specific biomes or to disable it entirely (specific biomes selected by default)
     * When specific biomes is selected, star flowers will only generate in the shrubland, seasonal forest, swampland, and tundra biomes

 ## Installation using Prism Launcher